-A longer day and night cycle would encourage more biodiversity and allow for a greater variety of organisms to evolve.
+A long day and night cycle would encourage more biodiversity and allow for a greater variety of organisms to evolve.
 Also, having a day and night cycle at the same time could mean that animals that hunt at night wouldn’t have to compete with those that hunt during the day for food.

 A different atmosphere

-We need our planet’s atmosphere in order to protect us from the Sun’s harmful radiation.
+We need our planet’s atmosphere to protect us from the Sun’s harmful radiation.
 As well as being a huge source of oxygen, the atmosphere affects our climate and weather patterns.
 However, we could change our atmosphere if we could.

 Some possible ways to do this would be by making it thicker (so, more oxygen can reach the top layers of the oceans).
 Or by having liquid water on the surface so that greenhouse gases can accumulate on its surface.